gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/programming-lessons.md

 programmer in the team is not enough.
 You be most valuable if you can connect technology with the problem your trying to solve.
 Better understanding of the problem opens up complete new solution strategies.

+Always be interested in the business case of your product.
+Pull the information from the Product Owner or Manager.
+With this background information you will be much more valuable as an engineer to the company.
+E.g. as an engineer you know what is possible and what not.
+So you can turn down "impossible" requirements immediately instead of wasting days or weeks only to come to the same conclusion.
+This goes the other way around to: As an engineer you know what is possible and you are able to be a highly valuable contributer for new ideas or requirements.
+Maybe with a new technology ideas can be implemented much easier or make requirements possible to implement.

 ## Write good Tests